 Currently a senior lecturer in textile design at AOD, Shilanthi has been instrumental in ensuring a new generation of young Sri Lankan textile designers are conversant with Sri Lanka's textile traditions and have hands-on experience working collaboratively with artisans.Her generosity and patience in mentoring students, collaborating with peers, supporting rural artisans, advocating for Sri Lanka heritage and introducing newcomers to Lankan textile traditions are exemplary.

 A selection committee appointed by DFSD will award the scholarship annually.
-Preference will be given to proposals or nominations that align with the DFSD objectives including
+Preference will be given to proposals or nominations that align with the DFSD objectives including:

-- Contribution to design excellence in textiles
+- Contributing to textile design innovation and excellence

-- Advancing Sri Lankan textile traditions and/or promoting Srilanka's textile heritage.
+- Advancing Sri Lankan textile traditions and/or promoting Sri Lanka’s textile heritage

-- Encouraging sustainable practices in the production of Sri Lankan textiles.
+- Encouraging sustainable practices in the production of Sri Lankan textiles